johnwcowan/r7rs-work/RangesCowan.md

 `(range->generator `*drange*`)`

-Returns a SRFI 158 generator that generates the elements of *drange*.
+Returns a SRFI 158 generator that generates the elements of *drange* in order.

 ## Interval relations

-Let sA be the start property of range A, and eA be the value of the end property of range A;
+Let sA be the lower bound (start) of range A, and eA be the value of the upper bound (end) of range A;
-and likewise for range B.
+and likewise for range B.  For indefinite ranges, the inclusive/exclusive nature of the bounds is respected.

 `(range-congruent? `*rangea rangeb*`)`